 a.
 Recommendations and/or implementation guidelines

 Recommendation 19 from the 2007 policy is relevant to this topic.
-See section 2.10.2 Registrar Non-Discrimination / Registry/Registrar Standardization for recommendation to update language of Recommendation 19.
+The Working Group recommends updating the language of Recommendation 19 under Topic 37: Registrar Non-Discrimination / Registry/Registrar Standardization.

 Affirmation 38.1: The Working Group affirms existing practice that it is up to a registrar to determine which gTLDs it carries.

 b.
 Deliberations and rationale for recommendations and/or implementation guidelines